Adis/Adis/README.md

 ### Hi there 👋

-I'm a tenured iOS developer and an engineering manager.
+I'm an experienced iOS developer and an engineering leader.
 If you need help with some of my OS, just open an issue.

 <!--
 **Adis/Adis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.